 2. Les Arènes de Lutèce

 The Arenas de Lutèce are some of the most famous relics that have survived from the Gallo-Roman era.
-The amphitheatre used to seat 17,000 people in centuries past (AD) and was used to present gladiator combats.
-Later it saved in a bid for restoration and repair by the famous author Victor Hugo.
+The amphitheater used to seat 17,000 people in centuries past (AD) and was used to present gladiator combats.
+Later it was saved in a bid for restoration and repair by the famous author Victor Hugo.
 You still can observe the ancient grilled cages and the outline of the impressive structure to this day.

 47-59 Rue Monge, 75005 Paris